 Chronic Lung Disease: Avoiding Irritants and Allergens

-Many people with chronic lung disease, such as asthma or COPD, need to avoid irritants that can trigger symptoms making it more difficult to breathe.
+Chronic lung disease may include COPD, which is chronic bronchitis and emphysema.
+It may also include pulmonary fibrosis, sarcoidosis, and other long-term respiratory conditions.
+Many people with chronic lung disease need to stay away from irritants that can trigger symptoms.
+These symptoms makes it harder to breathe.
 Irritants are certain substances in the air that irritate the airways.
 Some people are also sensitive to certain allergens.
-These are substances that cause inflammation in the lungs.
-Allergens can also cause runny nose, or itchy, watery eyes.
-You probably can’t avoid all these things, all the time.
-But you’ll most likely breathe better if you stay away from the substances that bother you.
+These are substances that cause swelling (inflammation) in the lungs.
+Allergens can also cause a runny nose or itchy, watery eyes.
+You likely can’t stay away from all these things, all the time.
+But you’ll most likely breathe better if you stay away from the things that bother you.

-Don’t smoke.
-And don’t allow anyone else to smoke near you or in your home.
+Don’t smoke and stay away from secondhand smoke.
+And don’t let others smoke near you or in your home.

 Ask for smoke-free hotel rooms and rental cars.